a-soong/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](CamBase.jpg)

-Not completely related but I thought this project was really interesting seeing how they've used sensors to their advantage, and created the base.
+Not completely related but I thought this project was really interesting seeing how they've made a tracking base.

 ## Reading reflections ##